-'''

-def (arguments) -> statement; statement; ...
+[async] [match] def (arguments) -> statement; statement; ...

-'''

 where arguments can be standard function arguments or pattern-matching function definition arguments and statement can be an assignment statement or a keyword statement.
+Note that the async and match keywords can be in any order.

-If the last statement (not followed by a semicolon) is an expression, it will automatically be returned.
+If the last statement (not followed by a semicolon) in a statement lambda is an expression, it will automatically be returned.